Patient Rights & Responsibilities at The Queen’s Medical Center

 A PATIENT’S RIGHT TO FILE A COMPLAINT

-The Queen’s Medical Center strives to provide care and services in an environment that protects and promotes Patient Rights and Responsibilities.
-We encourage patients to exercise rights and honor responsibilities.
+The Queen’s Health Systems strive to provide care and services in an environment that protects and

-Should you have a complaint, any member of your health care team may assist you, or you may contact Patient Relations:
+responsibilities.
+Should you have a complaint, any member of your health care team may assist you, or you may contact:

 Monday through Friday, 8 a.m. to 4:30 p.m. (excluding holidays)

-Your right to file a complaint will not compromise your future access to care.
-Complaints will be addressed in a timely manner, and we will attempt to resolve your complaint effectively.
+Filing a complaint will not compromise your future access to care.
+Complaints will be addressed in a timely manner, and efforts will be made to effectively resolve concerns.

-You also have the right to file your complaint directly with:
+You also have the right to file your complaints and grievances directly with:

-The contact information of other protective services and regulatory agencies provided upon request.
+Contact information for other protective services and regulatory agencies may also be requested.